Attribute Mapping when using Keycloak as a SAML SP

 2. Attribute mapping in Keycloak

-For more details on Keycloak as an Identity Broker, you may refer Keycloak server admin guide.
+For more details on Keycloak as an Identity Broker, you may refer to the Keycloak Identity Broker documentation.

 Step 1: Configure Attributes for Keycloak in Okta